alialaamoha/terraform_ec2_dev/README.md

 # DEPLOY EC2 - TERRAFORM, and Connect it to your visual code  :space_invader:

-Tired of creating clusters manually just to try something out for a few minutes?
-Then run this.
+Tired of creating devevlopment labs  manually , try something for a few minutes? this for you

 ### Pre-requisites

 * Terraform installed
-* AWS credentials
 * AWS cli installed on a host
+* * AWS credentials

 ### Deployment Instructions
 * Install Terraform